Tushil-G/Jarvis/README.md

 # Jarvis
-Jarvis is your personal assistance, that you can talk and ask to do some commands.
+Jarvis is your personal assistant, that you can talk and ask to do some commands.
 ## Installation
 ```
 pip install -r requirements.txt